DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_drag_mode_config.md - stores the types of available drag-and-drop modes
 - api/gantt_drag_move_config.md - enables the possibility to move tasks by drag-and-drop
 - api/gantt_drag_progress_config.md - enables the possibility to change the task progress by dragging the progress knob
-- api/gantt_drag_project_config.md - enables drag and drop of items of project type
+- api/gantt_drag_project_config.md - enables drag and drop of items of the project type
 - api/gantt_drag_resize_config.md - enables the possibility to resize tasks by drag-and-drop
 - api/gantt_duration_step_config.md - sets the number of 'gantt.config.duration_unit' units that will correspond to one  unit of the 'duration' data property.
 - api/gantt_duration_unit_config.md - sets the duration unit